How underfunding created a vicious cycle of privatization (Americanization)

 33/38

-Canada's OECD ranking
+OECD ranking

-Hospital beds per capita (Ontario reflects this)
+staff hospital beds per capita

 Per capita hospital spending, 2022